Convex-Dev/design/cad/013_metadata/README.md

 ## Overview

-The CVM provides facility for attaching a metadata map to a defined symbol.
+The CVM provides a powerful facility for attaching a metadata map to a defined symbol.
 The purpose of metadata is to provide any information on a defined symbol regardless of the concrete value this symbol holds.

 Some metadata information, if specified, MUST follow a particular structure for external purposes.
 For instance, this CAD describes how to document a symbol by following an